-Europe’s second longest river winds its way through four capital cities, and an incredible ten countries.
+Europe’s second longest river winds its way through four capital cities and an incredible ten countries.
 That’s more than any other river in the world!
-A Europe trip based on the path of this majestic waterway could be the perfect slow-travel experience.
+An itinerary based on the path of this majestic waterway could be the perfect slow-travel experience.
 Visit the Central European gems of Vienna, Bratislava, Budapest and Belgrade – along with countless other beautiful locations along the way.
 Sample the delicious cuisines, learn about the Danube’s historical importance and enjoy stunning scenery as you go.

 Finally, there are the experienced adventurers among you.
 If you fall into this category, you’ll already be familiar with most regions in Europe.
 You’ve explored Ancient Rome, hiked in the Alps, wandered the cobbled streets of Central Europe.
 You’ve probably ventured to other areas of the world too – South America, South East Asia, India and maybe more… Perhaps you’ve started to feel that there’s nothing left for you in this well-loved and well-trodden continent of ours!
 But yet, there’s still a part of you that thinks there might be more to uncover, and you’re willing to spend a few weeks or months finding out…

-For the experienced traveller, exploring the destinations at the edge of the continent still offer some of that mystery which can be hard to find in Europe.
+For the experienced traveller, exploring the destinations at the edge of our continent offers some of that undiscovered mystery which can be hard to find in Europe.
 Travelling to Russia and Ukraine, in particular, might still harbour a little worry for potential visitors.
 In reality, though, visiting major cities like Kiev and St Petersburg is perfectly safe with the usual precautions.
 With hundreds of thousands of tourists visiting each year, you’ll be in good company.

-Once you’ve worked out which category you’d put yourself into, you’re in a good place to work out what the best places to travel in Europe are for your ideal trip.
+Once you’ve worked out which category you’d put yourself into, you’re in a good place to work out where to visit in Europe to create your ideal trip.
 Of course, everyone’s different – so don’t take our guidance as gospel!
-But we reckon these options give you a good starting point for working out your ideal kind of route -priority number one for any Europe trip.
+But we reckon these options give you a good starting point for working out your ideal itinerary – priority number one for any Europe trip!